stanoddly/DotnetRaylibWasm/README.md

 ## Run it

-The latest version of main branch is available [here](Demonstration: [https://disketteman.github.io/DotnetRaylibWasm/](https://disketteman.github.io/DotnetRaylibWasm/)).
+The latest version of main branch is available [here](https://disketteman.github.io/DotnetRaylibWasm/).
 To run it locally follow these instructions:

 Build the solution either from your IDE or from command line within the root of the repository: